Covid 19 coronavirus lockdown: Auckland Mayor Phil Goff on extension - 'Do not panic buy'

 About 40 council staff were deployed to take calls from people struggling and seeking food parcels and basic necessities, which resulted in 3000 requests for food parcels in the first week.

-On a lighter note, the council kept connected with Aucklanders with a steady stream of content, inclduing a video of orangutans arriving home at Auckland Zoo that had more than 330,000 views, exercise videos by leisure staff watched by more than 110,000 people and e-book downloads, which soared to more than 330,000 during level 4.
+On a lighter note, the council kept connected with Aucklanders with a steady stream of content, including a video of orangutans arriving home at Auckland Zoo that had more than 330,000 views, exercise videos by leisure staff watched by more than 110,000 people and e-book downloads, which soared to more than 330,000 during level 4.